 3. Station Rotation

 The first day of school can be overwhelming for students and teachers.
-Many times it is hard for a teacher to feel like they spent time with each student individually.
-To help alleviate this concern, try station rotations with some of your opening day activities.
-Have one of your stations be a teacher station where you get to know your students in a small group setting.
-This allows you to really tune in to the unique personalities and interests and needs of your students while building relationships with them.
+It is often a challenge for teachers to feel like they spend time with each student individually.
+To help alleviate this concern, try station rotations with some of your opening-day activities.

-Each year students walk into a classroom for the first time with a plethora of emotions.
-Some are excited and eager to start while others are scared and nervous to take that first step.
-As educators, it is important to start building relationships with students as early as we can to help ease some of the fears and uncertainties many of our students have on the first day of school.
-By taking the time before the first day of school and on the first day of school to build these relationships, you are sure to give you and your students a safe and comfortable start to the new year.
+As educators, it is essential to start building relationships with students as early as possible to help ease some of the fears and uncertainties many of our students have on the first school day.
+By taking the time before and on the first day of school to help students and show genuine interest, you will give yourself and your students a safe and comfortable start to the new year.

 Back to School Community Building Resource